• Skip to primary navigation

 Name.com falls into the first bucket.
 They offer discounted upfront pricing for traditional domains and more unique/premium TLDs (which can be more expensive), which then renew annually at a much higher price.
 At the time of this article, there was also a new customer discount for .com domain registration (reducing the price to $7.99).

-The pro with this model is you can grab a domain for super cheap and then transfer it out to a platform with cheaper renewals (like NameCheap) so you avoid the high renewal rate.
+The pro with this model is you can grab a domain for super cheap and then transfer it out to a platform with cheaper renewals (like Namecheap) so you avoid the high renewal rate.

 That being said, if you’re really committed to grabbing a cheap domain and transferring it to avoid high renewals, I’d recommend starting with a registrar like GoDaddy.
 Their domains tend to be cheaper.